 SARA (State Authorization Reciprocity Agreements)

 Meharry Medical College has been approved to participate in the National Council for State Authorization Reciprocity Agreements.
-The State Authorization Reciprocity Agreements, commonly known as SARA, enable an efficient and effective process for states and institutions to meet most of the associated obligations.
+The State Authorization Reciprocity Agreements (“SARA”), enable an efficient and effective process for states and institutions to meet most of the associated obligations.
 The information below defines state authorization and explains the purpose of SARA.

 What is State Authorization?